 Welcome to the Brookdale Community College’s Radiologic Technology Program website.
 This site was designed to provide you with information about the profession of Radiologic Technology and Brookdale’s educational program.
-The program is accredited by the Joint Review Committee on Education in Radiologic Technology, 20 North Wacker Drive, Suite 900, Chicago, Illinois 60606, 312-704-5300.
+As of December 16, 2014, the program was placed on probationary accreditation with the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The program and JRCERT officials are working closely to remedy the situation.
+JRCERT 20 North Wacker Drive, Suite 900, Chicago, Illinois 60606, 312-704-5300.
 For more information about program accreditation, you may go to www.jrcert.org

 Before considering admission to the program, take the time to investigate the profession.
 Observing radiographers working, speaking with radiologic technology professionals, visiting Brookdale’s library, or searching the Internet may help you better understand the profession, job requirements and educational requirements.